Optimal Diffusion Auctions: Optimal Diffusion Mechanisms

-Ideally, we want a globally optimal mechanism that can maximize the expected revenue for all structure profiles.
-The previous section gives an upper bound of the expected revenue.
-If the upper bound is tight at any structure profile, a globally optimal mechanism cannot exist, as running Myerson's mechanism as a diffusion auction mechanism is not IC.
-If the upper bound is not always tight, then a globally optimal mechanism may exist.
-Therefore, it is a key problem whether the optimal revenue of all structure profiles reaches the upper bound we have shown.

-In this section, we will design a class of diffusion mechanisms to show that the upper bound is actually tight at all structure profiles, and this will imply globally optimal mechanisms do not exist.
-There are two main difficulties to design such a locally optimal mechanism.
-Firstly, although we only care about the expected revenue at a specific structure, the mechanism should work for any structure.
-Secondly, and more importantly, the mechanism should be IC, which means that the outputs on other structures will not give buyers chance to cheat for higher utilities.
+In this section, we will design a class of optimal diffusion mechanisms over $R_k$ for any given $k$.
+The main difficulty in designing an optimal mechanism for specific structures is that although we only care about the expected revenue at specific structures, the mechanism should work for any structure.
+Concretely, the mechanism should be IC, which means that \textbf{the outputs on other non-target structures will not give buyers a chance to cheat for higher utilities}.